-Intellectual Property (IP) that arises out of the Activity will vest with the Responsible Entity.
-However, consideration will be given to the provisions of the Western Australian Government Intellectual Property Policy 2015 (or any future iterations of this) that IP rights should be allocated to optimise the economic, social or environmental benefits for WA from the use, commercialisation and disposal of the IP.
+Intellectual Property (IP) that arises out of the Activity will vest with the Responsible Entity (You).
+However, consideration will be given to the provisions of the Western Australian Government Intellectual Property Policy 2023 (or any future iterations of this) that IP rights should be allocated to optimise the economic, social or environmental benefits for WA from the use, commercialisation and disposal of the IP.
 Applicants should make themselves aware of the IP clause that will apply to this Program:

 - 1. The ownership of any Intellectual Property generated by undertaking the Activity shall vest in You. - 2.
 The ownership of any background or pre-existing Intellectual Property and associated Moral Rights, used or incorporated in the Activity that is presently vested in a Party shall remain vested in that Party, unless otherwise agreed. - 3.
 Each Party will be entirely and solely responsible for the use in the Activity of any Intellectual Property and associated Moral Rights it has provided to the undertake the Activity which belongs to, or is licensed from, any other party, and indemnifies the other Party against all claims by a third party arising out of use of that Intellectual Property and associated Moral Rights. - 4.
 Subject to the confidentiality provisions of the Agreement, You hereby grant to Us, a non-exclusive, irrevocable, perpetual, royalty-free licence to use (excluding the ability to sub-licence or grant further licences) any of the Intellectual Property generated in the Activity, and which falls within the scope of WA Health's normal activities.
-This includes, but is not necessarily limited to, activities related to healthcare provision, teaching, training and research.
+This includes, but is not necessarily limited to, activities related to healthcare provision, teaching, training, and research.
 This license does not automatically extend to any potential or eventual commercial development of the Intellectual Property, and any commercial products that might directly or indirectly result from the Activity Intellectual Property.
-However, where You believe that there is the potential for commercialisation of the Intellectual Property developed in the course of the Activity, both Parties shall negotiate in good faith the appropriate legal and beneficial interests, rights and access to the Intellectual Property by Us.
+However, where You believe that there is the potential for commercialisation of the Intellectual Property developed during the Activity, both Parties shall negotiate in good faith the appropriate legal and beneficial interests, rights and access to the Intellectual Property by Us. - 5.
+You indemnify and will keep indemnified Us and all Our respective officers, employees and agents from and against all costs, losses, expenses, actions, suits, demands, claims, damages and other liabilities resulting from Your failure to comply with this agreement, or otherwise resulting from the actual or alleged infringement of the Intellectual Property rights or associated Moral Rights of any third party by You. - 6.
+Your obligations under this Agreement are continuing and survive expiration or termination of the Agreement.